Respublica/memory_debug/README.md

 memory_debug
 ============

-Simple utility to track memory allocation made on the heap.
+Simple utility to track memory allocation made on the heap on DEBUG build (only)

 Please note that stacktracing works only in windows x86 platform !